ayushi-shevde/GitHubLoginAutomation-/README.md

 1. Clone the repo
 2. Import as a Maven project
+3. I have created a automaton script for a Login and a Logout
-3. Run the test from `Runner.java` or using a Cucumber feature file
+5. Run the test from `Runner.java` or using a Cucumber feature file

 ---